La Merced Church (Honduras)

 The Merced church (Spanish: Iglesia de la Merced) is a Catholic church in Comayagua, Honduras built in 1550 during the colonial era of New Spain.
 It is the oldest church in Honduras, being built in 1550 by Fray Gaspar de Quintanilla with the name of Iglesia de la Inmaculada Concepción.
 It was also the first Honduran church to receive the cathedral designation in 1561 meaning that is the oldest church still in foot in Honduras, although it now functions as a parish.
 The church is dedicated to the Virgen de la Merced and is located in the historic colonial quarter of Comayagua.

 History

-La merced church before its restroration during the early 1960s.

 The church was built in 1550 during the early colonial era of Honduras by Fray Gaspar de Quintanilla, However, it was not the first to be built in Honduras since the first was the Trujillo church, but it is the oldest Catholic temple still standing since the Trujillo Church disappeared in the 19th century.
 In 1561 it was elevated to the title of cathedral, the first in Honduras.
 In 1774 there was an earthquake that destroyed one of the church towers.
 In 1820, the president of Honduras, Coronado Chávez, had the main altarpiece built.
 Today the church continues to function as a parish and is a historical and tourist monument of the country.